 In 2008, 918,000 hands-free systems were installed in cars, according to the Consumer Electronics Association.
 By the end of 2009, the industry group estimates, that figure will climb to 1.6 million systems.
 In many cases, hands-free kits are packaged with other options that together cost around $1,000.
 “We are trying to take what people are doing and make it safer,” said Doug VanDagens, the director of Ford’s Sync project.
 “Voice provides the safest options and keeps the driver’s eyes on the road.”

 Manufacturers of such systems argue that their products make driving safer.
 As proof, they point to a Virgina TechTransportation Institute study published this summer that concluded that hands-free conversations were only a minor distraction to drivers.

 But not everyone agrees that this technology is the safest option.

-buy cialis prescription online Studies from the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety, for example, show that drivers are four times more likely to have a car accident if they are talking on the phone — hands-free or not — while driving.
+Studies from the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety, for example, show that drivers are four times more likely to have a free trailer xxx hardcore movie if they are talking on the phone — hands-free or not — while driving.